4ms/metamodule-plugin-sdk/docs/text-displays.md

 framerate and no one would notice a difference.

-The other reason to use Text Displays is that Graphics Displays are not supported in the v1.x firmware branch, so if you are targetting that branch then you're limited to using Text Displays only.
+The other reason to use Text Displays is that Graphics Displays are not supported in the v1.x firmware branch, so if you are targeting that branch then you're limited to using Text Displays only.
 Also, there is no native plugin API for graphics displays (yet -- I would be happy to prioritize this if someone wants to use it!).

-For more information about Graphics Displays, see the docs page: [Graphical Screens/Displays](graphic-displays.md)
+For more information about Graphics Displays, see: [Graphical Screens/Displays](graphic-displays.md)

 The remainder of this document refers to Text Displays only.